-P1 announces more panellists for Sports Tourism Business Forum tomorrow
+P1 announces more panellists for Sports Tourism Business Forum Tomorrow

-With iSportconnect director Michael Cunnah as chairman, the six panel members will examine how Wales has made such enormous strides in building its position in the global sports events industry and look at rationales, strategies, benefits and issues within this growing, multi-billion pound sector of the travel and tourism industry.
+With iSportconnect chairman Michael Cunnah as moderator, the six panel members will examine how Wales has made such enormous strides in building its position in the global sports events industry and look at rationales, strategies, benefits and issues within this growing, multi-billion pound sector of the travel and tourism industry.

 Sean McAuliffe has almost twenty years’ experience in the sports world, including being Global Head of Business Development of The FA Group, part of the senior team that oversaw the worldwide commercial strategy and development of The Football Association’s core brands and assets.